“Am I getting good direct mail response rates?” is not a simple yes-or-no question. Averages vary across industries, campaign types, and more.

 Direct mail response rates can vary based on industry and type of direct mail.
 To set a benchmark for your campaigns, find out what the average is in your sector.

-Here’s a high-level stat to get you started: over 64% of businesses (in financial services, e-commerce, travel, media, auto, telecommunications, insurance, and healthcare) agree that direct mail delivers the best response rate of all their channels.
+Here’s a high-level stat to get you started: over 74% of marketers agree that direct mail delivers the best response rate of all their channels.
 If you’re in one of these industries, is direct mail one of your top channels?
 If not, your response rate could likely be higher.

 To set a specific benchmark, talk to others in your industry.
 Direct competitors may not be willing to reveal their response rate to you, but you can ask companies in adjacent industries what their average response rate is.
 If you work at a major shoe retailer like DSW, you could talk with someone in clothing retail.
 Or, if you work at a regional credit union, talk with someone at a credit union in another region.